telerik/fiddler-core-docs/basic-usage/session-flags.md

 ---
-title: Fiddler Core Session flags
+title: FiddlerCore Session flags
-description: Fiddler Core provides specific flags to control the processing or display of the Session object.
+description: FiddlerCore provides set of specific flags to control the processing or display of the Session object
 slug: fiddler-core-session-flags
 tags: fiddler-core-session-flags
 published: True